abogoyavlensky/linkboard/PROJECT_SUMMARY.md

 - Implement comprehensive error handling with visual feedback in forms
 - Validate user authorization before all board/link operations
 - Use `lambdaisland/uri` for URL validation instead of deprecated `java.net.URL`
+- **User limits pattern**: Use constants for limits (`DEFAULT-BOARD-LIMIT`, `DEFAULT-LINK-LIMIT`), validate early in handlers, return 200 status with error toast and modal close for consistent UX

 ### UI/UX Patterns
 - **Modal Implementation**: Use single container with `x-cloak` and backdrop blur to prevent flickering